 1. Low Cost of Living

-The cost of living in Texas, which is 7% below the national average, makes it an affordable place to live.
+The cost of living in Texas, which is 7% below the national.
 It’s an attractive option compared to more expensive states like California and New York, where living costs are 38% and 26% above the national average.

-Here’s a breakdown of basic expenses in top metros in Texas.
+Here’s a breakdown of monthly expenses in Texas’s metropolitan cities:

 Austin | $539,099 | $1,703 | $46.96 | $170.41 | $223.01 |